International TerminologyA Practical Approach for Your A&P Course

 Are you familiar with the official, international anatomy terminology lists?

 Even if you are, you may find some useful facts and ideas here.

-As you may know, the International Federation of Associations of Anatomy (IFAA) has charged their Federative International Committee on Anatomical Terminology (FICAT) with the task of developing and promulgating a standard international list of anatomical terms.
+As you may know, the International Federation of Associations of Anatomy (IFAA) has charged their Federative International Programme for Anatomical Terminology (FIPAT) with the task of developing and promulgating a standard international list of anatomical terms.

-The FICAT is now hard at work on a new list of anatomical terminology called the Terminologia Embryologica (TE).
-The TE will list terms related to developmental anatomy.
+The FIPAT has also published a list of anatomical terminology called the Terminologia Embryologica (TE).
+The TE lists terms related to developmental anatomy.

 Of course there are several other efforts within subdisciplines of physiology, pathology, microbiology, biochemistry, and other human sciences.
 Most follow the same principles of clarity and value of term as a descriptive label, avoiding eponyms and misleading word parts.

-In our textbook Anatomy & Physiology, we have included a brief discussion of this effort to standardize scientific terminology in the introductory chapter.
-And we further clarified these principles in the handy included supplement Quick Guide to the Language of Science and Medicine.
+In my textbook Anatomy & Physiology, I have included a brief discussion of this effort to standardize scientific terminology in the introductory chapter.
+And I further clarified these principles in the handy included supplement Quick Guide to the Language of Science and Medicine.
 This little supplement helps the beginning student navigate the often daunting first exposure to what is essentially a new, foreign language.